FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation

-We only vary the weight sharing settings to verify the sensitivity of the model.
-We compared four variants, and the results are shown in Table \ref{tabshare}.
-From the evaluation metrics we see that the model without weight sharing configuration has a larger parameters and achieves the best performance in a-DSC, a-SSD and a-Preci values, respectively.
-The performance of the other three models did not show a significant differences.
-So we adopt the default unshared version in the rest of this paper.
+We only varied the weight sharing settings to verify the sensitivity of the model.
+We compared four variants, and~the results are shown in Table~\ref{tabshare}.
+From~the evaluation metrics, we see that the model without the weight sharing configuration had more parameters and achieved the best performance on the a-DSC, a-SSD, and a-Preci values, respectively.
+The~performance of the other three models did not show a significant differences.
+Therefore, we adopted the default unshared version in the rest of this~paper.

-\subsubsection{Effects of varying the number of channels.}
+\subsubsection{Effects of Varying the Number of~Channels}

-In this section, we analyze the segmentation performance of the proposed method with varied number $p$ of feature channels.
-In FAS-Solution module, the pre-smoothing and post-smoothing steps (with $k_l$ and $k_r$ iterations, respectively) have same update structure with the coarsest smoothing step which includes $k_m$ iterations.
-So we set the number of smoothing iterations as $\{k_l,k_m,k_r\}=\{3,7,4\}$, and adopt a series of channel parameters $p=80, 64, 48, 32, 16$, respectively, for comparison.
-Here, $p=80$ means that in each convolution operation of the FAS-Solution module, there are $80$ filters with the same kernel size of $3 \times 3$.
+In this section, we analyze the segmentation performance of the proposed method with varying the number $p$ of feature channels.
+In the~FAS-Solution module, the~pre-smoothing and post-smoothing steps (with $k_l$ and $k_r$ iterations, respectively) had the same update structure with the coarsest smoothing step, which included $k_m$ iterations.
+Therefore, we set the number of smoothing iterations as $\{k_l,k_m,k_r\}=\{3,7,4\}$ and~adopted a series of channel parameters $p=80, 64, 48, 32, 16$, respectively, for~comparison.
+Here, $p=80$ means that, in each convolutional operation of the FAS-Solution module, there were $80$ filters with the same kernel size of $3 \times 3$.

-Table \ref{tabchannel} shows the quantitative comparison of different $p$-configurations.
-It reveals that, as the number of channels increases, the parameter of our model squarely increases.
-Additionally, the networks with the numbers of $64$ and $16$ achieve a-DSC scores of 86.83\% (ranking 1st) and 84.88\% (ranking lowest), respectively.
-When the number of channels is less than 64, increasing the number of channels can improve a-DSC value, one can see from Table \ref{tabchannel} that the number of channels has a significant impact on the performance of the model.
-Based on this observation, the configuration with 64 channels is a preferable setting to balance the segmentation performance and computational costs, and we fix $p=64$ throughout all the 2D experiments.
+Table~\ref{tabchannel} shows the quantitative comparison of different $p$-configurations.
+It reveals that, as~the number of channels increased, the~parameter of our model squarely increased.
+Additionally, the~networks with the numbers of $64$ and $16$ achieved a-DSC scores of 86.83\% (ranking first) and 84.88\% (ranking lowest), respectively.
+When the number of channels was less than 64, increasing the number of channels could improve the a-DSC value, and one can see from Table~\ref{tabchannel} that the number of channels had a significant impact on the performance of the model.
+Based on this observation, the~configuration with 64 channels is a preferable setting to balance the segmentation performance and computational costs, and~we fixed $p=64$ throughout all the 2D~experiments.